An ordering for the strength of functional dependence: Verifying

 \begin{theorem}[\(\preccurlyeq_{ccx}\)-order for copula-based models] ~\\ Assume that \(g\colon \R^p\to \R\) is sufficient for \(Y\mid \XX\) and that \(h\colon \R^{p'}\to \R\) is sufficient for \(Y'\mid \XX'\,.\) Then the following statements hold true: \begin{enumerate}[(i)] \item If \((Y, g(\XX))\preccurlyeq_{ccx} (Y', h(\XX'))\,,\) then \((Y, \XX)\preccurlyeq_{ccx} (Y',\XX')\,.\) \item Assume that \(\overline{\Ran(F_Y)} = \overline{\Ran(F_{Y'})}\,,\) \(Y\uparrow_{st} g(\XX)\), and \(Y'\uparrow_{st} h(\XX')\,.\) Then \(C_{Y,g(\XX)}\leq_{c} C_{Y',h(\XX')}\) implies \((Y,\XX)\preccurlyeq_{ccx} (Y',\XX')\,.\) \item Assume that \(\overline{\Ran(F_Y)} = \overline{\Ran(F_{Y'})}\,,\) \(Y\downarrow_{st} g(\XX)\), and \(Y'\downarrow_{st} h(\XX')\,.\) Then \(C_{Y,g(\XX)}\leq_{c} C_{Y',h(\XX')}\) implies \((Y,\XX)\preccurlyeq_{ccx} (Y',\XX')\,.\) \end{enumerate} \end{theorem}

-\begin{remark} The condition \(Y\uparrow_{st} g(\XX)\) is satisfied if there exists a representation \(Y = f(g(\XX),\varepsilon)\) a.s. for some componentwise increasing function \(f\) and an error \(\varepsilon\) that is independent of \(g(\XX)\); see e.g. \cite[Lemma 3.1]{Muller-2001}.
+\begin{remark} \begin{enumerate}[(a)] \item The condition \(Y\uparrow_{st} g(\XX)\) is satisfied if there exists a representation \(Y = f(g(\XX),\varepsilon)\) a.s. for some componentwise increasing function \(f\) and an error \(\varepsilon\) that is independent of \(g(\XX)\); see e.g. \cite[Lemma 3.1]{Muller-2001}.
 Without loss of generality, \(\varepsilon\) may be uniform on \((0,1)\) or standard normal.
 The additive error model \eqref{eqadderrmod} admits such a representation.
-Note that the proof of Theorem \ref{theadderrmod} applies Theorem \ref{propmvSchur}\eqref{propmvSchur1} but not the criteria on pointwise comparison of copulas in parts \eqref{propmvSchur2} and \eqref{propmvSchur3} because the distributions of \(g(\XX)\) and \(\varepsilon\) in the additive error model are not given and thus the copula \(C_{Y,g(\XX)}\) is not known. \end{remark}
+Note that the proof of Theorem \ref{theadderrmod} applies Theorem \ref{propmvSchur}\,\ref{propmvSchur1} but not the criteria on pointwise comparison of copulas in parts \ref{propmvSchur2} and \ref{propmvSchur3} because the distributions of \(g(\XX)\) and \(\varepsilon\) in the additive error model are not given and thus the copula \(C_{Y,g(\XX)}\) is not known. \item The stochastic monotonicity assumptions in Theorem \ref{propmvSchur} facilitate the verification of the conditional convex order because, for bivariate SI random vectors from the same Fr\'{e}chet class, \(\preccurlyeq_{ccx}\) and \(\leq_c\) are equivalent; see Proposition \ref{rembivSchur}.
+For the latter concordance order, numerous comparison results are available for parametric families of distributions; see Example \ref{excop} below.
+Note that Proposition \ref{Prop.Bernoulli} on Bernoulli distributions does not require stochastic monotonicity assumptions as in Theorem \ref{propmvSchur}. \end{enumerate} \end{remark}

-In the next example, we use Theorem \ref{propmvSchur} to verify the \(\preccurlyeq_{ccx}\)-ordering criterion in \eqref{propschurnormal1} for two specific families of multivariate normal distributions.
+In the next example, we use Theorem \ref{propmvSchur} to verify for two specific families of multivariate normal distributions the \(\preccurlyeq_{ccx}\)-ordering criterion in \eqref{propschurnormal1}.

 \begin{example}[Multivariate normal distribution] ~\\ Assume that \((Y,\XX)\sim N(\mathbf{0},\Sigma)\) follows a \((1+p)\)-dimensional normal distribution. \begin{enumerate}[(a)] \item Consider the case where the covariance matrix \(\Sigma = (\sigma_{ij})\) is equicorrelated with \(\sigma_{ij}=1\) for \(i=j\) and \(\sigma_{ij}=\varrho\) else for some \(\varrho\in [-1/p,1]\,.\) Standard calculations show that